ConjureFi/ETHW/README.md

 `npm install`

-and then run `node ethw.js`
+and then run `node feeds.js`

-All feeds will and associated IDs and info will show.
+All feeds and associated IDs and info will show.
 To use the feeds simply use the interface

 ## Interface
 ```/**